splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-compose.md

     --rm splunk/scs:latest
 ```

-If you are using `docker compose`, from the catalog where you created compose file execute:
+* If you are using `docker compose`, from the catalog where you created compose file execute:

 ```bash
 docker compose up
 ```
-Otherwise use `docker compose` with `-f` flag pointing to the compose file
+Otherwise use `docker compose` with `-f` flag pointing to the compose file:
 ```bash
 docker compose up -f /path/to/compose/file/docker-compose.yml
 ```
 # Stop SC4S

-If the container is run directly from the CLI, simply stop the container using the `docker stop <containerID>` command.
+If the container is run directly from the CLI, stop the container using the `docker stop <containerID>` command.

 If using `docker compose`, execute: